 Our meetings ran like clockwork, and one those special occasions, when the meeting has ended, we would ask who was up to grab lunch and we would extend the fun at a restaurant close by.

 I hope I’ve given you some ideas on the meeting logistics.
-If you have anything to share that I might have missed or that could benefit the community add it to the comments below and as always thanks for reading.
+If you have anything to share that I might have missed or that could benefit the community let me know on Twitter and as always thanks for reading.